Lindsay Lohan Sparks Prostitution Remarks As Saudi Crown Prince Rumors Spike

 The Daily Mail’s report encompassed various aspects of Lindsay’s recent headline-making.
 It included a bikini-clad and ocean hair-washing Instagram video recently posted to Lindsay’s account, alongside rumored reports that the redhead is “getting close” to Saudi Arabia’s crown prince, Mohammad bin Salman.
 The newspaper linked viewers to Page Six’s report that the prince has been treating the actress to private jet flights, alongside allegedly having given her some spending perks via a credit card.

-It looks like The Daily Mail‘s readers have their thoughts on the rumors.
+It looks like The Daily Mail’s readers have their thoughts on the rumors.
 They’ve been leaving their feedback over in the newspaper’s comments section.
-Unfortunately for Lindsay, remarks pointing towards some kind of prostitution didn’t paint the actress in the best light.
+Unfortunately for Lindsay, remarks pointing toward some kind of prostitution didn’t paint the actress in the best light.

 “He is not her date or boyfriend, he is her client………” was the most upvoted comment with over 1,000 users agreeing.